TinHMin/FS_Analysis/README.md

  Using the two datasets mentioned, the script does four tasks.
  1. Read and extract the data elements for key variables relevant for the analysis and recode the selected variables
  2. Produce the two heat maps: one 2*2 grid map and 2-panel map
- 3. Caculate the weighted count of food insecure households and prevalance rates
+ 3. Caculate the weighted count of food insecure households and food insecurity rates
  4. Produce a geopackage which is used to create two GIS maps with QGIS software

 ### Analysis Output: Visualization